 I have multiple GRE scores.
 How will my scores be interpreted?
 ETS provides GRE scores from the past five years of an applicant's records.
 It is up to the discretion of the reviewers how they would like to account for these scores.

-Does the Department of Comparative Literature Admissions Committee have cutoff levels for GRE scores and GPAs?
-The Admissions Committee does not have specific cutoff levels for GRE scores and GPAs.
+Does the Department of Comparative Literature Admissions Committee have cutoff levels for GRE General Exam Scores and GPAs?
+The Admissions Committee does not have specific cutoff levels for GRE General Exam scores and GPAs.
 Please note that the Admissions Committee generally considers your writing sample, statement of purpose, and recommendation letters to be more important to your application than your GRE scores.

 My writing sample is over 20 pages long.
 Will my application still be considered?
 Your application will still be considered if your writing sample is over the recommended upper limit of 20 pages.
 This recommended limit is not absolutely fixed, but we strongly suggest that applicants try to adhere to it as closely as possible.
 If you are unable to reduce the paper you want to use as a writing sample in your PhD application to 20 pages, please consider providing an 20-page excerpt from that paper and supplying a brief (one-page or less) abstract that contextualizes the function and place of the excerpted section within the paper as a whole.